nahidahmed02/the-dressing-room/README.md

 [Live Site Link](https://the-dressing-room.web.app/)

 ## It is a full-stack, warehouse management based website.
 It is decorated specially for cricket equipment.
-Where various kind of cricket accessories will found.
+Where various kinds of cricket accessories will be found.

 ## Features